thomassuedbroecker/operator-helloworld/documentation/additional/additional.md

 * `[PROJECT_ROOT]/config/samples/cache_v1_hello.yaml`

-With this `YMAL` file you create a custom resource in RedHat OpenShift.
+With this `YAML` file you create a custom resource in RedHat OpenShift.

 * `[PROJECT_ROOT]/config/rbac/role.yaml`

-This role YAML file containes the permissions we need to create and modify resources in RedHat OpenShift.
+This role `YAML` file containes the permissions we need to create and modify resources in RedHat OpenShift.

 * `[PROJECT_ROOT]/config/default/kustomization.yaml`

-This kustomization YAML file contains the information for the container image we will create as our operator.
+This kustomization `YAML file contains the information for the container image we will create as our operator.

 ### Using `Podman` in the `Makefile`